davidtheclark/react-aria-menubutton/README.md

 The project started as an effort to build a React component that follows every detail of [the WAI-ARIA Menu Button Design Pattern](http://www.w3.org/TR/wai-aria-practices/#menubutton) for **maximum accessibility**.

-Just hiding and showing a menu is easy; but the required **keyboard interactions** are kind of tricky, the required **ARIA attributes** are easy to forget, and some other aspects of opening and closing the menu based on behaviors and managing focus are unpleasant.
+Just hiding and showing a menu is easy; but the required **keyboard interactions** are kind of tricky, the required **ARIA attributes** are easy to forget, and some other aspects of opening and closing the menu based on behaviors, and managing focus, proved less than pleasant.
 So I decided to try to abstract the component enough that it would be **worth sharing with others**.

-Follow [the link](http://www.w3.org/TR/wai-aria-practices/#menubutton) and read about the keyboard interactions and ARIA attributes.
-[The demo](http://davidtheclark.github.io/react-aria-menubutton/demo/) also lists all of the interactions that are built in.
+You can read about [the keyboard interactions and ARIA attributes](http://www.w3.org/TR/wai-aria-practices/#menubutton) of the Design Pattern.
+[The demo](http://davidtheclark.github.io/react-aria-menubutton/demo/) also lists all of the interactions that are built into this module.

 *If you think that this component does not satisfy the spec or if you know of other ways to make it even more accessible, please file an issue.*

 ### Flexibility and minimal styling

-Instead of providing a pre-fabricated, fully styled component, this module's goal is to provide a component that others can build their own stuff on top of.
+Instead of providing a pre-fabricated, fully styled widget, this module's goal is to provide a set of components that others can build their own stuff on top of.

-It does not provide any classes or a stylesheet you'll have to figure out how to include; and it does not include inline styles that would be hard to override.
-It **only provides "smart" components to wrap your (dumb styled) components**.
+It does not provide any classes or a stylesheet that you'll have to figure out how to include; and it does not include inline styles that would be hard to override.
+It **only provides "smart" components to wrap your (dumb, styled) components**.
 The *library's* components take care of keyboard interaction and ARIA attributes, while *your* components just do whatever you want your components to do.

 ## Installation